 From the time I met him in Plaza Garibaldi back in the late 1970s, I found Miguel’s account of how he helped pioneer the mariachi mass compelling.
-He described to me how, as a member of the Cuernavaca-based Mariachi Hermanos Macías, a French Canadian priest named Jean Marc Leclerc had lent their mariachi a stack of religious folk music records from Mexico, Chile, and Brazil — all from the bishop’s personal collection — to learn certain pieces from.
-Their assignment was to mount these numbers with their group and perform them in the canonical sequence of the mass liturgy.
+He described to me how, as a member of the Cuernavaca-based Mariachi Hermanos Macías, a French Canadian priest named Jean Marc Leclerc had lent their mariachi an 8-track tape cartridge of religious folk music from Mexico, Chile, and Brazil — all from the bishop’s personal record collection — recorded in the canonical sequence of the mass liturgy.
+Their assignment was to mount these numbers with their group and perform them as a cohesive mass.
 This visionary compilation had been conceptualized by the controversial Bishop Sergio Méndez Arceo, who titled it Misa Panamericana (Panamerican Mass).

 When the Macías brothers’ mariachi debuted the Misa Panamericana at the Cuernavaca Cathedral on the first Sunday after Easter in 1966, it was an immediate success, each presentation drawing up to 2000 worshipers, according to the liner notes of the long-playing record this mariachi recorded.
 The LP was sold widely to parishioners and visitors, and it soon found its way to the United States, where by the early 1970s this mass was already being performed in numerous U.S. cities.
 Although today there are many mariachi masses and many mariachi variants of the different mass sections, parts of the original Misa Panamericana are still preferred by some priests and performed today.